mjs513/Librealsense-Wiki/Troubleshooting-Q&A.md

 This is a standard warning issued since Kernel 4.4-30+, it is only a notification and does not affect module's functionality.

+## Q: `sudo modprobe uvcvideo` produces `dmesg: uvc kernel module is not loaded`

+This issue is caused since the patched module kernel version is incompatible with the resident kernel.
+Verify the actual kernel version with `uname -r`.
+Revert and proceed from [Make Ubuntu Up-to-date](../doc/installation.md#make-ubuntu-up-to-date) step from the Linux installation guide.

 -----------------